seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 ]
 ```

----
+Now you can map these segments to sections in your docs system, content lookup paths, or structured navigation models. [nextjs](https://nextjs.org/docs/13/app/building-your-application/routing/defining-routes)

+***

 # Optional Catch-All Routes

-Sometimes the route may contain zero or more segments:
+Sometimes the route may contain **zero or more** segments:

 ```text
 /docs